santos95/PostgresBackups/pg_dumpall/base_backup.md

 echo "restore_command = 'cp /mnt/backups/wal_archive/%f %p'" >> postgresql.auto.conf
 echo "recovery_target_name = 'pointime1'" >> postgresql.auto.conf

+#### to recovery to a not pre-stablish point in time we have to set the specific point in time in which, with the help of users and log files the crash events occurs, to recovery the database to the minimize the data loss at the minimum level.
+Close to the must recent time previous the crash occurs to reduce the data lost at minimum.
+To do that instead of add to the recovery file (postgresql.auto.conf) the recovery_target_name we set the recovery_target_time.
 echo "recovery_target_time = '2024-09-11 22:51:31'" >> postgresql.auto.conf

 #### the recovery target name referes to a pre-stablish point in time.
 There is other use-case when a event occurs and we have to restore to a not pre-stablish point in time.
 So, with the above we recovery to the point in time that we stablish.